NatPombubpa/NICE-WORK/README.md

 ### Phase 1

-1. Rice (Oryza sativa) rhizosphere soil contain variety of fungal and bacterial species which are structured by geographical locations.
+1. Rice rhizosphere soil microbiome can differentiate cultivation methods (organic vs. chemical farming) and can be used for rapid organic farming validation.
-2. Although rice rhizosphere soil microbiome can be differentiated by locations, core microbiome, microbial network hubs, and key species are similar regardless of geographical locations.
+2. While locations influence rhizosphere soil microbiome, core microbiome, microbial network hubs, and key species are similar regardless of geographical locations or cultivation methods.

-### Phase 2
-1. Applying organic fertilizer to promote rhizosphere soil core microbiome (fungi and bacteria) growth will significantly improve rice growth and productivity.
+3. Applying organic fertilizer to promote healthy rhizosphere soil core microbiome (fungi and bacteria) will significantly improve rice growth and productivity.

 ## 2.Rationale

-Rice consumption have shifted toward the organic rice farming.
-Thailand, which is one of the major rice producers in the world, is also adopting organic farming practice.
-However, research on how soil microbiome contribute to rice production in Thailand has just begun and still needed to be explored.
-Our group is planning to explore rice rhizosphere soil microbiome and develop a protocol to promote core microbiome growth for the next generation organic rice farming in Thailand.
+Thailand, which is one of the major rice producers in the world, is adopting organic rice farming practice to reduce chemical inputs and promote healthy soil.
+However, the organic farming validation process takes time.
+Therefore, our plan is 1) to explore the rhizosphere soil microbiome, 2) to develop a protocol for a new rapid organic farming validation using next generation amplicon sequencing, and 3) to promote core microbiome growth for the next generation organic rice farming in Thailand.

 ## 3.Protocols validation